lucaschultz/datadive/thesis/chapters/10-outlook.md

 ---
 title: Outlook
+slug: outlook
+author: Luca Schultz
+description: The future of the Datadive platform
 ---

 This thesis presents the architecture, code structure, and development environment of the Datadive platform.
 Although the current state is far from a complete data analysis platform, it lays a foundation for future development.
 This chapter reviews the platform's current status and outlines the next steps needed to make it fully functional for researchers.